 - app bundle identifier in Unity matches the app identifier in Google Play

-- app is published as alpha or beta in Google Play (draft apps do NOT work!)
+- app is released on an internal, alpha or beta track in Google Play (draft apps do NOT work!)

-- in-app purchase identifiers in the SIS IAP Settings editor matches the IAP identifiers created in Google Play
+- in-app product identifiers in the SIS IAP Settings editor matches the IAP identifiers created in Google Play

-- in-app purchases are published in Google Play
+- in-app product are active in Google Play

-- you are logged in with a Google Play test user account on the device
+- you are logged in with a Google Play the associated test user account on the device

 Still having issues?
 You could install CatLog (could require root access) for reading the device log over your USB connection, or do it manually .
 In both cases, filter for Unity messages to remove any irrelevant events.
 For debugging via your pc, open a command prompt and navigate to the adb.exe on your hard drive (located where you installed the Android SDK > platform-tools directory).
 Next, enter adb.exe logcat –s Unity to start the debugging connection.
 Run your app on the device again and watch out for errors!